latchbio/latch/docs/source/manual/snakemake.md

 Since there is no explicit entrypoint ( `@workflow` ) function in a Snakemake workflow, parameters are instead specified in the metadata file.

 Currently only `LatchFile` and `LatchDir` parameters are supported.
-Both directory and file inputs are specified using `SnakemakeParameter` and setting the `type` field as appropriate.
+Both directory and file inputs are specified using `SnakemakeFileParameter` and setting the `type` field as appropriate.

 Parameters must include a `path` field which specifies where the data will be downloaded to.
 This usually matches some file location expected by a Snakemake rule.
 Frequently, instead of simple paths, a rule with use a `configfile` to dynamically find input paths.
 In this case the only requiremtn is that the path matches the config file included in the workflow Docker image.